Ishvara: Schools of thought

-Among the six systems of Hindu philosophy, Samkhya and Mimamsa do not consider the concept of Ishvara (i.e., a supreme being) relevant.
+Among the six systems of Hindu philosophy, Samkhya and Mimāmsa do not consider the concept of Ishvara (i.e., a supreme being) relevant.
 Yoga, Vaisheshika, Vedanta and Nyaya schools of Hinduism discuss Ishvara, but assign different meanings.

 Ishvara is a metaphysical concept in the Yogasutras.
 The book does not mention a specific deity or describe any devotional practices (Bhakti), nor does it provide characteristics of Ishvara typically associated with a deity.
 In the Yoga school of Hinduism, states Ian Whicher, a professor of religion at the University of Manitoba, Ishvara is neither a creator God nor the universal Absolute of Advaita Vedanta.
 Whicher also notes that some theistic sub-schools of Vedantic philosophy of Hinduism, inspired by the Yoga school, explain the term Ishvara as the "Supreme Being that rules over the cosmos and the individuated beings".
 Angelika Malinar, a professor of Indian studies at the University of Zurich, too, writes that, among the Samkhya-Yoga schools of Hinduism, Ishvara is neither a creator God nor a salvific God.

 Bhakti sub-schools refer to Ishvara as a divine lord or the specified deity of the Bhakti sub-school.
-Some contemporary sectarian movements have emphasized Ishvara as a supreme lord—for example, the International Society for Krishna Consciousness's theology is monotheistic, with Krishna being the universe's supreme divinity.
+Some contemporary sectarian movements have emphasised Ishvara as a supreme lord—for example, the International Society for Krishna Consciousness's theology is monotheistic, with Krishna being the universe's supreme divinity.
 In traditional theistic sub-schools of Hinduism, such as the Vishishtadvaita of Ramanuja and Dvaita of Madhva, Ishvara is identified as Vishnu and/or Narayana, who is distinct from the prakṛti (material world) and purusha (Self).

 The diversity in interpretations of Ishvara aligns with theistic Hinduism's notion of a personal God.
-Thus, Hinduisms also allow practicing individuals choice in their conceptualizations of Ishvara, whether that be in the form of a specific deity or the formless Brahman of ultimate reality.
+Thus, Hinduisms also allow practicing individuals choice in their conceptualisations of Ishvara, whether that be in the form of a specific deity or the formless Brahman of ultimate reality.

 In Samkhya

-Samkhya isa commonly considered an atheistic school of Hindu philososphy.
+Samkhya is commonly considered an atheistic school of Hindu philosophy.
 However, some, such as Norwegian scholar Knut A. Jacobsen, consider Samkhya to be more accurately described as a form of nontheism.
 Still others, including State University of New York Indologist and professor Andrew J. Nicholson, argue that Samkhya was originally theistic but transitioned to atheism during the Middle Ages.
 Ishvara as a being is occasionally affirmed—but more often denied—in the Samkhya school.
 For example, arguments are advanced in the Samkhya Pravachana Sutra and its commentaries against the existence of Ishvara, chiefly that a being that is both a creator and free cannot exist.